energywebfoundation/origin-247-sdk/packages/origin-247-certificate/README.md

 ### Installation

 0. Apply regular installation instructions described above.
-1. Besides `issuer-api` entities you need to import `OffChainCertificateEntities` entities, and add them to `TypeORM.forRoot`
+1. You need to import `OffChainCertificateEntities` entities, and add them to `TypeORM.forRoot`
 2. You need to run migrations from `origin-247-certificate`, e.g.

 ```